to determine there is a crossable gap in approaching traffic

 ALTERNATIVE when you cannot judge whether the traffic is far/slow enough to allow you time to cross:

 I have had about a half-dozen students who were able to see the vehicles at a distance but were unable to judge their speed and distance.

 There is an alternative that they were each able to use for judging whether they have enough time to cross when they see vehicles approaching.

 This alternative is to choose a landmark (such as a driveway, or pole, or tree) at a distance such that, from that spot, even the fastest vehicles take more time to reach them than they need to cross.

-The TMAD can be used to help determine if the landmark is far enough.
+The warning times of approaching vehicles can be measured to help determine if the landmark is far enough.

 If it is, then you can be confident there is enough time to cross if there are no vehicles closer to you than that landmark.